 Faye S Taxman, Ph.D. is a University Professor in the Criminology, Law and Society Department and Director of the Center for Advancing Correctional Excellence at George Mason University.
 Dr. Taxman is recognized for her work in the development of the seamless systems of care models that link the criminal justice with other service delivery systems as well as reengineering probation and parole supervision services, and organizational change models.
 Her work covers the breadth of the correctional system from jails and prisons to community corrections and adult and juvenile offenders, including all types of interventions and system improvement factors.
 She has had numerous grants from the National Institute on Drug Abuse, National Institute of Justice, National Institute of Corrections, Office of National Drug Control Policy, and Bureau of Justice Assistance.
 She has active "laboratories" with her nearly 20 year agreement with the Maryland Department of Public Safety and Correctional Services.

 Dr. Taxman has published over 125 articles including translational work such as the Tools of the Trade: A Guide to Incorporating Science into Practice, a publication of the National Institute on Corrections which provides a guidebook to implementation of science-based concepts into practice.
-She is the author (with Steve Belenkos), Implementing Evidence-Based Community Corrections and Addiction Treatment (Springer, 2011).
+She is the author (with Steve Belenkos) of Implementing Evidence-Based Community Corrections and Addiction Treatment (Springer, 2011).
 She developed the RNR Simulation Tool (www.gmuace.org/tools).
 She is on the Editorial Boards of the Journal of Experimental Criminology, Criminology and Public Policy, and Journal of Offender Rehabilitation.
 She received the University of Cincinnati award from the American Probation and Parole Association in 2002 for her contributions to the field.
 She is a Fellow of the Academy of Experimental Criminology and a member of the Correctional Services Accreditation Panel (CSAP) of England.
 In 2008, the American Society of Criminology's Division of Sentencing and Corrections recognized her as Distinguished Scholar.
 In 2017, she received the Joan McCord Award from the Division of Experimental Criminology.
 She has a Ph.D. from Rutgers University-School of Criminal Justice and a B.A., from University of Tulsa.